Do I need to have a BSN?

 Who do I contact if I have questions about the admissions Process?

 Please feel free to call the Nurse Anesthesia Program office at 252-744-6373 and we will be happy to assist you in any way we can.

 How much and what type of Critical Care experience is required?

-You will need to have at least one year of full-time employment in an adult critical care (ICU) setting prior to interviewing with the Admissions Committee (which typically occurs in June/July,six months prior to the January start of the program).
+You will need to have at least one year of full-time employment in an adult critical care (ICU) setting prior to interviewing with the Admissions Committee.
 The purpose of this is to become proficient with invasive patient monitoring, as well as managing patients who require ventilator support and/or vasoactive intravenous medications.
 The minimum of one full year (2080 hours) of adult critical care experience can include Medical, Surgical, Cardiac, Neuro, and/or Trauma ICU.
 We do not consider experience in Step Down Units (SDU), Post-Anesthesia Care Units (PACU), or Emergency Room (ER) in fulfilling this requirement.

-The Nurse Anesthesia Program is a seven semester, 28 month program of study.
+The Nurse Anesthesia Program is a nine semester, 36 month program of study.
 The student's time commitment is approximately 40-64 hours per week.
 This time commitment includes study time.
 One hour of classroom time generates two or more hours of study time.
-Part-time employment is not encouraged while enrolled in this program.
+Part-time employment is not encouraged while enrolled in the campus based nurse anesthesia courses.